 - Individual, Community, and Population Health – filling my tool box with theories for understanding the complexities of exposures/outcomes and cause/effect in health research.

-Just as before, though I’m not across the planet, I would love to hear from those out their still reading.
-Questions are welcomed and encouraged.
+Just as before, though I’m not across the planet, I would love to hear from those out there still reading.
+Questions are welcomed and encouraged!